ashutoshmjain/gita/src/prompt-bg13.md

 - Note: Each stanza is repeated three times.

 ## Stanza Specific Instructions
 - Stanza 1 - Discuss the core hyptothesis of Gits.
 Krishna said I am the soul in this body.
 Knower of this field - Atma.
 Describe nature of soul.
 Explain how knowledge is different from intelligence.
-Knowledge is iternal, intelligence is transient.
+Knowledge is iternal, intelligence is contextual.
-- Stanza 2 - Describe AI diffusion models for image generation in detail - two phases - forward noise addition and opposite backward.
+- Stanza 2 - Describe in detail AI diffusion models for image generation - a starting image, two phases - forward noise addition and backward for noise reduction.
 Explain how the Vedic view of creation resembles noise addition phase - unfolding systematically.
 The question is why?
 Why do we add this noise?
 Why this elaborate design of reality?
-Why not simply tell ?
-The answer is - think of your circumstances - your tiny box as a prompt to discover a new three dimensional reality just the way diffusion model is discovering a picture for a prompt.
+Why not simply tell the purpose?
+The answer is: everyone has a unique purpose.
+Think of your circumstances as a three dimensional prompt to discover your purpose, just the way diffusion model is discovering a picture for a text prompt.
-- Stanza 3 - Soul is akin to the starting image - discovery of self is the new image based on the prompt of circumstances.
+- Stanza 3 - Our starting image is our Samskaras - the goal is to find our purpose.
 Field is dynamic noise.
 Stanza provides tools for self discovery - algorithm for step by step noise reduction.
 - Stanza 4 - Use a different lens.
 Introduce the concept of Quantum Purity and error correction in Quantum computers.
-Why it is hard?
+Decoherence is akin to karmic bondage.
+Purification is breaking those bonds?
 The stanza provides step by step actionable items to retrive our internal quantum state.
 This state is complete knoledeg of our tiny box.
 All possibilities.
+This is where we attain clarity of our unique purpose.
 - Stanza 5 - Remind the game analogy from chapter 6.
 Brahman is the source code.
 This is the core algorithm that implements noise.
 From QM standpoint it is the universal oobservers with ears and eyes all around.
-This is what leads to manifestation.
+This is what leads to manifestation - karmic bondage.
 - Stanza 6 - Brahman appears paradoxical to us because it serves the dual purpose.
-It distracts us through noise addition but also provides us tools to self discovery.
+It distracts us through noise addition but also provides us tools for self discovery.
 It is our reality - our circumstances.
 Answer to all our questions are in Brahman.
 - Stanza 7 - Introduce concept of Samnkya philosphy.
 Explain the timeless nature of Prakriti and Purusha.
 Prakriti being the source of noise and complexity.
 Pursha being the awareness of destination.
 Time is a construct of their combined play.
-The knower of this play in every instance is deemed Parmatma - the divine.
-This knowledge in mortal beings is thus the true divine grace.
-One who understands this play is released from Karmic bondage.
+The knower of this play, as our soul is deemed Parmatma, the divine when we understand and accomplish our purpose.
+This knowledge in mortal beings is the divine grace.
+Mere understanding of this play releases us from Karmic bondage.
-- Stanza 8 - Explain the compassionate option of multiple paths—Samkhya or Advaita Vedanta from scriptures; QM or AI from modern science.
-Many paths lead to the same goal: knowing the game and understanding our objective through divine grace.
+- Stanza 8 - Many paths to solve the same puzzle.
+Explain the compassionate option of multiple paths—Samkhya or Advaita Vedanta from scriptures; QM or AI from modern science.
+Goal is one - knowing our purpose and acting accordingly.
-Stanza 9 - Explain the core hypothesis of Gita - how everyone is endowed with a full copy of knowledge - Atma.
-This means Krishna is in every being.
+Stanza 9 - What is righteous?
+Knowing our purpose, acting accordingly but acting in a fashion that accommodates every other being.
+Understanding Soul is non doer.
+All the actions are either Karmic bondage or liberation.
+Addition of noise or reduction.
-Stanza 10 - Error correction leads to Quantum Purity.
-Such a state is outside the perview of time and decohrence.
-The image appears - clear and bright.
-Mention that in Quantum computing the hardest part is error correction.
-Once we achieve that computations that take hundreds of years for normal computers can be done in split second.
-This is the state - fully aware awareness , yet non doer.
+Stanza 10 - Recap the whole cycle.
+Soul is imperishable drop of divine.
+Brahman is the mechanism to deliver our purpose.
+Player is expected to deliver the goal and unite back with divine as a cocreator of this beautiful experience we call our reality.

 # Episode Closure